 The process to apply for a reconsideration of a development contribution assessment is set out below.

 How a reconsideration request is lodged

-Please complete the reconsideration request form (597KB pdf).
+Please complete the reconsideration request form (PDF file, 596.9 KB).

 The Reconsideration Request must be made: